 Download and install VLC and open a video, go to “Media -> Convert/Save,” then choose an export option.
 Since VLC doesn’t explicitly tell you what the size will be for an exported video, it’s a little bit of a guess, so it may help to experiment to find a format that works best.

 Other Compression Options

-If the above methods don’t work for you to compress videos on your iPhone, there are dozens of other video compression apps on the App Store waiting in the wings.
-All of them achieve the same goal and with mostly the same set of options.
-There are a finite number of ways to shrink a video, specifically as it relates to what outputs you choose (1080p, 720p, 480p, etc.).
-Outside of the app store, you can always move videos over to your Mac or Windows machine and use third-party applications, like handbrake, to shrink video files.
+If the above methods don’t work for you to compress videos on your iPhone, there are dozens of other video compression apps on the App Store.
+All of them achieve the same goal and have mostly the same set of options.
+Just know that there are only a finite number of ways to shrink a video, specifically as it relates to what outputs you choose (1080p, 720p, 480p, etc.).